the1lab/1lab/src/1Lab/Path.lagda.md

 Given the inputs to a composition --- a family of partial paths `u` and a base `u0` --- `hfill`{.Agda} connects the input of the composition (`u0`) and the output.
-The cubical shape of iterated equalities lead to a slight oddity: The only unbiased definition of path composition we can give is _double composition_, which corresponds to the missing face for the [square] at the start of this section.
+The cubical shape of iterated identifications causes a slight oddity: The only unbiased definition of path composition we can give is _double composition_, which corresponds to the missing face for the [square] at the start of this section.

 [square]: 1Lab.Path.html#composition